How to Efficiently Solve the Trapping Rain Water Problem

 Prerequisites

-LeetCode problem #42 "Trapping Rain Water" is quite interesting and frequently appears in interviews.
-This article will walk you through step-by-step optimizations to solve this problem.
+LeetCode Problem 42, "Trapping Rain Water," is quite interesting and frequently appears in interview questions.
+This article will step-by-step optimize and explain this problem.

 Given n